Hydrogen internal combustion engine vehicle: Pollutant emissions

+At the end of 2021, almost 96% of the global hydrogen production was from natural gas (47%), coal (27%) and oil (22%) and only around 4% came from electrolysis.
+Emissions from burning hydrogen can be negligible, but emissions from producing hydrogen are currently higher than direct combustion of the source.
-Hydrogen has a wide flammability range in comparison with other fuels.
-As a result, it can be combusted in an internal combustion engine over a wide range of fuel-air mixtures.
-An advantage here is it can thus be on a lean fuel-air mixture.

-Such a mixture is one in which the amount of fuel is less than the theoretical, stoichiometric or chemically ideal amount needed for combustion with a given amount of air.
+Hydrogen has a wide flammability range (3%–70% H2 in air) in comparison with other fuels.
+As a result, it can be combusted in an ICE over a wide range of fuel-air mixtures.
+An advantage of this is the engine can be run using a lean fuel-air mixture: i.e., one in which the amount of fuel is less than the theoretical, stoichiometric or chemically ideal amount needed for combustion with a given amount of air.
 Fuel economy is then greater and the combustion reaction is more complete.
-Also, the combustion temperature is usually lower, which reduces the amount of pollutants (nitrogen oxides, ...) emitted through the exhaust.
+Also, the combustion temperature is usually lower, which reduces the amount of pollutants (e.g. nitrogen oxides) emitted.